fallenfreq/mystack/README.md

 You connect to a PostgreSQL database using the variables in the API .env file.
 You can spin up a PostgreSQL database in a Docker continer with `pnpm db:api` that will use the same variables.
 Once you have a database, run `pnpm migrate:api` to generate the migrate files and `pnpm migrate:api:push` to push them to the database.
 You'll also need to do this when you change the `api/src/schemas` files.

 ## Development Commands

+We are using PNPM to make this a monorepo with PNPM workspaces.
+Corepack is required for the `packageManager` field in the `package.json` to be acknowladged.
+It may or may not have been included with your install of Node.js.
+Corepack also needs enabling by running `corepack enable`

+More information can be found on Corepack [here](https://nodejs.org/api/corepack.html)

 - **Start Zitadel:** `pnpm docker:up:zitadel`
 - **Start Development Database:** `pnpm db:api`